yukiwong01/htmlcss_tutorial/README.md

 # simple-html
-A simple schedule website for user to schedule their tasks anf get them done.
+A simple tutorial about html and css